pillarpress/pillar-press-theme/README.md

 ## Description

-Pillar Press Theme (PPT) is a WordPress theme with no sidebar, no excess clutter, easy to read content and a bold featured image to instantly grab your readers attention.
+The Pillar Press Theme (PPT) is a WordPress theme with no sidebar, no excess clutter, easy to read content and a bold featured image to instantly grab your readers attention.

 The beauty is in it's mininmalism.